 The Partners Meeting served as a platform to strengthen partnerships, explore new collaborations in education, research, and community service, and design synergistic programs that contribute to achieving the Sustainable Development Goals (SDGs).
 This meeting also allowed FEB UGM to gather feedback from its partners.
 The event also introduced the Research and Development for Societal Impact (RDSI) unit, established in 2025 as a transformation of the Economics and Business Research and Training Center (P2EB), which had operated since 2010.

-During the event, the Dean of FEB UGM, Prof. Dr. Didi Achjari, M.Com., Ak.
+Dean of FEB UGM, Prof. Dr. Didi Achjari, M.Com., Ak.
 CA. Outlined several strategic initiatives of FEB UGM to support the achievement of the SDGs.
 These initiatives have been developed primarily to address global challenges such as climate change and rising unemployment due to the artificial intelligence revolution.

 “We are committed to innovating the curriculum, including integrating sustainability issues and data analytics,” he explained.